 in reshaping surgeries.
 Surgeons often do brachioplasty at the same time as another

 surgery.
 These may include body contouring around the midsection, under the chin,

 or along the inner thighs.

-During this surgery, a cosmetic or aesthetic surgeon takes out areas of extra tissue
+During this surgery, a plastic, cosmetic, or aesthetic surgeon takes out areas of

-the tissue that is left back together.
+then sew the tissue that is left back together.
 This creates a smoother contour.
-This may also
+This

-improve muscle tone in your upper arm.
-Sometimes the surgeon also removes extra tissue
+may also improve muscle tone in your upper arm.
+Sometimes the surgeon also removes

 You will likely be asleep under general anesthesia during this surgery.